dnlbreen/dnlbreen.github.io/projects/index.md

 # Projects

 In my spare time, I like to parse data and draw insights from it.
 In related efforts, I've worked through some Coursera courses and am sharing this all here.
-My projects in python are significantly better than projects in R. Prospective employers, please check those out first!
+Code is documented in the data science python and R projects.

 ## Visualizing Ethnic Cuisines App